hamzakhalil3343/AWS_Blog-/DynamoDb.md

 if Partition two  has bulk of requests, even we have  400 RCU we can only use 200.

      **This was still a  Problem until  2019 May (DynamoDb Released Adaptive Capacity Concept in which u can borrow from other side Free RCU )**

 ### when to use what ?

 ![](Images/Usage.png)

-Use Prefixes , Sufixes and composed Partition key .
+## Use Prefixes , Sufixes and composed Partition key DAX.